marbot-io/terraform-aws-marbot-monitoring-alb/README.md

 # Application Load Balancer (ALB) monitoring

-Connects you to EventBridge of a particular Application Load Balancer, adds alarms to monitor request and connection errors, and forwards them to Slack or Microsoft Teams managed by [marbot](https://marbot.io/).
+Creates CloudWatch alarms to monitor an Application Load Balancer and forwards alarms to Slack or Microsoft Teams managed by [marbot](https://marbot.io/).

 ## Usage